20jasper/json-parser/states.md

-Handles Json with one key
+Handles Json with one key with string values

 ## states